emdash/ampii/MANUAL.md

 It's up to you if you want to take advantage of this feature.

 The key thing is that, at any given time, no two containers can have the same ID.
-Once a container is consumes, its ID is released for future use.
+Once a container is consumed, its ID is released for future re-use.

-## Maintenance

 # Recipes